 - ⅓ cup sooji (fine rava or fine semolina) or ½ cup rice flour

 - ½ tablespoon oil or ghee

-- ½ tablespoon fine sugar
+- ½ tablespoon sugar - fine or super fine

 - ½ teaspoon salt or as required

 - Sieve the maida (all purpose flour) with baking soda and salt.